desech/studio-vue/README.md

 ### Tips

 - Anchor links need to follow this format `/contact.html` with a backslash at the beginning and an `.html` extension at the end
-  - `<a>` elements are converted to `<router-link>` if the url is a relative one.
-But if there are overrides on that anchor element then we will keep it as an anchor tag.
+  - `<a>` elements are not converted to `<router-link>` because how overrides work.
+You will have to add your own page history code to the application.
 - Anywhere inside text you can write code like `{{user.userId}}` and it will be exported as vue js code.
-But it's recommended you set data with `state` not manually add it in Desech Studio through text and attributes.
-This will help the designer to not have to deal with code.
+Element attributes and properties are also converted to code if they are wrapped between curly brackets, ie `{{foo}}`
   - If you add it as a component override, then it will no longer be parsed as code.
-  - We can use the `computed` object, but the overrides are coming from the component parent which has all the data stored as a json.
-Changing this from strings to actual code will show errors, since we will need those variables set in both the parent component and the child component that has the overrides.
+  - This happens because when dealing with html text, we use `v-html` and this doesn't render js code inside.
-- Inside Desech Studio you can add vue directives in the Programming properties for both elements and components
-  - You can set any vue specific directives like `:title`, `@click`, `v-for`, etc.
+- Inside Desech Studio you can add vue directives in the Programming properties for both elements and components, like `:title`, `@click`, `v-for`, etc.
   - In components, you can't overrides directives like `v-if`, `v-bind:` etc.
 - `Vue` uses the `<template>` tag internally in order to render components.
 This means that you can't use the `<template>` tag inside Desech Studio.
 - `unrender` uses `v-if` so you can't have both on the same html element.